 Tough, drought-resistant, and low-light tolerant, this undemanding beauty may be the perfect plant for the forgetful or neglectful gardener.
 However, gardeners who do not water often are the ones this plant loves best.

 1. Remove the ZZ Plant with yellowing leaves from its pot to rescue it.
-The discoloration is typically caused from too much water, which causes the water and food storing rhizomes to rot from fungal development.
-This so-called “eternal plant” will die from overwatering.
+The discoloration is typically caused by too much water, which causes water and food-storing rhizomes to rot from fungal development.
+As a result, this so-called "eternal plant" will die from overwatering.

 2. Shake as much soil from the root ball as you can.
-Discard it, don’t reuse it or add it to the compost heap as it’s probably infected with fungus.
+Discard it, do not reuse it, or add it to the compost heap, as it is probably infected with fungus.
 Set the plant on several layers of newspaper and examine the roots.
-You will probably find some soft, mushy roots and possibly rotting tubers as well.
-Using sharp, clean pruning shears, clip any diseased tissue that you see and discard it.
+You will probably find some soft, mushy roots and possibly rotting tubers.
+Using sharp, clean pruning shears, clip any diseased tissue you see and discard it.

 3. Pick any yellowing leaves off the ZZ Plant.
 If the stem is yellow, clip it off where it grows from the tuber.
 Check the tuber closely for signs of rot.
 Prune it out if it appears diseased.

 4. Drench the roots and tubers with a fungicidal solution such as thiophanate-methyl.
 Follow the packaging instructions carefully.

 5. Scrub the pot with hot, soapy water.
 Soak it in a solution of 9 parts water and 1 part bleach for 30 minutes.
 Rinse it thoroughly.

 6. Combine equal parts of the potting mix for succulents and perlite for an excellent ZZ Plant growing medium.
 Repot the plant, move it to a warm room with low lighting, and withhold water for about a week to allow it to recover.
 ZZ Plant returns quickly from adversity, and new shoots will soon emerge.